New Babylon

 More buildings are to be added.

-v 0.2 --- visual bug fixes, dropping to or bellow 0 points now means death instead of -1, performance enhancmets and resource allocation limits reworked and upadated
+v 0.2 --- visual bug fixes, dropping to or bellow 0 points now means death instead of -1, performance enhancements and resource allocation limits reworked and updated

 ANY FEEDBACK OR BUG REPORT HIGHLY APPRICIATED